Ismael-Moreira-Kt/File-Monitor/README.md

 # File-Monitor
-A monitor of files created in C and Assembly.
+File Monitor is a simple application that allows you to monitor and view the contents of files using a graphical interface built with GTK.
+The project demonstrates the integration of C code with Assembly system calls, specifically the read syscall, for reading files.